Skip to content

 After completing this module, you will be able to:

-• Deploy Lambda functions with event source mappings for S3, SQS, API Gateway, and EventBridge triggers
+• Design event-driven architectures leveraging Lambda event source mappings for S3, SQS, API Gateway, and EventBridge.

-• Optimize Lambda cold start performance by configuring provisioned concurrency, memory allocation, and runtime selection
+• Diagnose and mitigate Lambda cold start performance issues by configuring provisioned concurrency, memory allocation, and optimal runtimes.

-• Implement Lambda-based event processing pipelines using dead-letter queues and error handling patterns
+• Implement resilient serverless processing pipelines incorporating dead-letter queues, Step Functions, and robust error handling patterns.

-Lambda’s execution model is fundamentally different from containers or VMs.
-Understanding this model is essential for writing effective Lambda functions.
+AWS Lambda’s execution model is fundamentally different from traditional containers or persistent virtual machines.
+Understanding this underlying lifecycle is absolutely essential for writing effective, performant serverless applications.

 graph TD